thcui/sp500-visualization/README.md

 ![thumbnail](thumbnail.png)

+(This visualization should work fine as long as there is enough width for showing the whole treemap and line chart in one screen)

+# I. External Sources Used:
 ###### (The change from the cited resources is included in the next part)

 ### 1. Overall
 - https://github.com/d3/d3/blob/master/API.md
 ### 2. LineChart: